 There are so many things that are still taboo I this day and age.
 You would think with this “open mind” “being real” world that there wouldn’t be, but there is.
 People will only be real with as comfortable as they are with sharing their lives.
 I an effort to be more open with you and to help you not feel alone I the struggle of being a Mama, I’ve decided that since I just had baby number 7, maybe it was time for me to share some of my 9 Dirty Secrets of Post-Partum Recovery No One Talks About.

-Exhaustion and Insomnia at the same time
+Recovering with Exhaustion and Insomnia

 I don’t know about anyone else, but I don’t get much sleep in the hospital.
 I tend to doze and never really rest.
 When I come home from the hospital I’m so tired; I feel like I can barely walk let alone think.
 I have trouble pulling my thoughts together to communicate my needs to my family.
 It causes frustration for EVERYONE.
 I become critical of myself and start down the path of bad self-talk, calling myself stupid and an idiot.
 I forget to give myself and my family the same grace and mercy I would give to others in the same situation.

 How can I have insomnia too?
 I’m a very light sleeper, and it takes time for me to fall back to sleep.
 By the time I’ve pumped, fed baby changed his diaper, got a snack and used the bathroom, it is about a hour before I have to do it all over again.
 I end up feeling like what it the point, as it will take me at least 20 minutes to relax and fall asleep again.

 On the upside, I do get to catch up or rewatch some of my favorite shows.
 For me right now that is Korean Dramas.